Ärsenik

-Ärsenik is a rap group based in Villiers-le-Bel, France, founded in 1992, and made up of two brothers, Lino (Gaëlino M'Bani) and Calbo (Calboni M'Bani), whose family is originally from Congo.
+Ärsenik was a rap group based in Villiers-le-Bel, France, active between 1992 and 2026.
+It had been made up of two brothers, Lino (Gaëlino M'Bani) and Calbo (Calboni M'Bani), whose family is originally from Congo.

 Career

 Ärsenik started as a band in mid 1990s.
 Until 1997, the group also included Tony Truand, a cousin.
 In 1998, now a duo, Ärsenik released their first album Quelques gouttes suffisent went double gold.
 A new album was planned for 2005, but the two brothers instead decided to concentrate on solo albums.
 Lino released Paradis Assassiné en 2005, which was the name of a solo song on the group's second album.

 In 2007 the group released a disc titled S'il en reste quelque chose which included the most popular songs from the two brothers, such as "L'enfer remonte à la surface", "Rime & chatiments" and "Sexe, pouvoir & biftons".

 Revered as one of the original rap groups, their music voices the disaffection of the French underclass, combining African and Arabic melodies and beats with French lyrics.
 French rap is filled with slang that is hard for even French-speakers to understand; whole songs are delivered in Verlan, the ingenious, dizzying slang in which words are reversed or recombined.
 Like France's chanson tradition, French rap is also famous for emphasizing lyrics, and the rappers are widely viewed as heirs to the chansonniers.